Chris Bearde: Move to Hollywood

 After four years of working in Canadian radio and television, Bearde was signed by the William Morris Agency and moved to Hollywood.
-There he created formats for several specials for NBC and ABC.
+There, he created formats for several specials for NBC and ABC.
 Bearde's method of combining slapstick and political satire made him a resident writer on the original Rowan & Martin's Laugh-In.

 While working with the producer of Rowan & Martin's Laugh-In, George Schlatter, Bearde created the formats for specials, including Dinah Shore's Like Hep!
 (1969), and The Grammy Awards.
-In 1968, he formed a partnership with Canadian producer Allan Blye and they created the format for the 1968 TV special Singer Presents...
+In 1968, he formed a partnership with Canadian producer Allan Blye, and they created the format for the 1968 TV special Singer Presents...
 Elvis (the "'68 Comeback Special") for producer Bob Finkel and director Steve Binder.
 Bearde and Blye co-produced several specials for Andy Williams and produced two years of The Andy Williams Show from 1969 to 1971.
 Blye and Bearde also created a summer series, The Who Is Ray Stevens Show, which featured the first appearance of Steve Martin.
 Blye and Bearde also created and produced one of the first black situation comedies, That's My Mama, for ABC.

-After splitting with Blye, Bearde created the format of – and produced with Chuck Barris – The Bobby Vinton Show and the first major breakthrough talent reality television show, The Gong Show.
+After splitting with Blye, Bearde created the format of – and produced with Chuck Barris – The Bobby Vinton Show and the first breakthrough talent reality television show, The Gong Show.
 Although Bearde later sold his interest in the 1970s version of the program to Barris, Bearde's company produced a one-season revival of the show in 1988.
 He also produced The Bob Hope Christmas Show and returned to Australia to produce Texaco Presents Bob Hope in Australia.

 Bearde formed a partnership with ex-CBS president Robert Wood and created pilots and a children's series, The W.A.C.K.O.
 Show, for CBS.
 Bearde directed a comedy film called Hysterical, released in 1983, starring The Hudson Brothers.
 Bearde formed a long-term partnership with Dick Clark and produced The Half Hour Comedy Hour, which featured the first national appearance of Arsenio Hall as a host.
 Clark and Bearde co-produced Bearde's lip sync hit series Puttin' on the Hits in 1985.

 Bearde formed a co-production partnership with Vin Di Bona, the producer of America's Funniest Home Videos.
 He created and produced HBO's cult series satirizing television news Night Rap and Showtime's comedy hit Sherman Oaks.
 Di Bona and Bearde also produced several specials for CBS.

 Move to Las Vegas

 In 2005, Bearde moved his operation to Las Vegas and created and trademarked "Chris Bearde's International Comedy Hall of Fame", a 30000 sqft entertainment retail restaurant and comedy tribute exhibition complex, currently in the design and planning stages.
-Each year there are several Comedy Awards and Induction Ceremony TV specials included in the package.
+Each year, there are several Comedy Awards and Induction Ceremony TV specials included in the package.

 Bearde has received an Emmy Award, and a Writers Guild of America Award.
 The Chris Bearde School of Comedy was founded in Las Vegas in 2007 and moved to Los Angeles in 2008.
 The school is still in operation.